MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-move-items-ad-hoc-in-basic-warehousing.md

     You perform the remainder of the ad hoc movement on the **Inventory Movement** page in the same way as you would for a movement based on source documents.
 For more information, see for example [Move Components to an Operation Area in Basic Warehouse Configurations](warehouse-how-to-move-components-to-an-operation-area-in-basic-warehousing.md)

 ## <a name="to-move-items-with-the-item-reclassification-journal"></a>To move items with the item reclassification journal
 In stead of using warehouse movement documents, you can record the moving of items by reclassifying their bin codes.
-For more information, see [Count, Adjust, and Reclassify Inventory](inventory-how-count-adjust-reclassify.md).
+For more information, see [Count, Adjust, and Reclassify Inventory Using Journals](inventory-how-count-adjust-reclassify.md).
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Item Reclass.
 Journal**, and then choose the related link.
 2. On each journal line, define the bins from which and to which you want to move items by filling in the **Bin Code** and the **New Bin Code** fields.